AussieScorcher/BARS/README.md

 ## Installation [![GitHub latest release version](https://img.shields.io/github/v/release/AussieScorcher/BARS.svg?style=flat)](https://github.com/AussieScorcher/BARS/releases/latest) [![Flightsim.to](https://img.shields.io/badge/Flightsim.to-View%20Plugin-blue?logo=flightsim)](https://flightsim.to/)

 To install the addon, go to the GitHub releases section and download the latest version.
 Choose the relevant installer: **"plugin" for controllers** or **"client" for pilots**.
 Once downloaded, simply run the installer, go through the setups, and everything will automatically be set up for you.
+Detailed guides for installation for both the client and plugin can be found in  documentation.

 ## FAQ